 Charlotte Perkins Gilman

-Charlotte Perkins Gilman (; née Perkins; July 3, 1860 – August 17, 1935), also known by her first married name Charlotte Perkins Stetson, was an American humanist, novelist, writer, lecturer, advocate for social reform, and eugenicist.
+Charlotte Anna Perkins Gilman (; née Perkins; July 3, 1860 – August 17, 1935), also known by her first married name Charlotte Perkins Stetson, was an American humanist, novelist, writer, lecturer, early sociologist, advocate for social reform, and eugenicist.
 She was a utopian feminist and served as a role model for future generations of feminists because of her unorthodox concepts and lifestyle.
 Her works were primarily focused on gender, specifically gendered labor division in society, and the problem of male domination.
 She has been inducted into the National Women's Hall of Fame.
 Her best remembered work today is her semi-autobiographical short story "The Yellow Wallpaper", which she wrote after a severe bout of postpartum psychosis.
 Provided by Wikipedia

 1